Mount Jefferson (Oregon): Subfeatures

-Volcanic activity in the vicinity of Mount Jefferson tends to originate from either stratovolcanoes that erupt for thousands of years or monogenetic volcanoes, which only erupt for brief periods of time.
+Volcanic activity in the vicinity of Mount Jefferson tends to originate from either stratovolcanoes that erupt for thousands of years or monogenetic volcanoes, which only erupt for a brief period of time before going extinct.
 At least 35 volcanic vents can be detected within 9 mi of the main volcanic cone at Mount Jefferson.
 These have produced andesitic and dacitic lava flows, lava domes, small shield volcanoes, and lava aprons.
 Basalt lava flows, at least two of which are younger than 7,700 years old, have been produced from four monogenetic volcanoes 4 to 8 mi to the south of Jefferson, and they are not directly related to activity at the Mount Jefferson volcano.
 Rhyodacitic lava flows and pyroclastic material, which have since been significantly altered and stripped by glaciation, originated from eight vents in the area.
 The Mount Jefferson vicinity contains at least 40 of the 190 documented lava domes in the Oregon Cascades, including the 2182 m tall Goat's Peak dome; it also contains monogenetic tuyas (flat-topped, steep-sided volcanoes formed when lava erupts through a thick glacier or ice sheet) and emplacements of hyaloclastite among mafic lava flows.

 The area is full of cinder cone volcanoes and intrusive lava plugs, which occur in irregular patterns.
 Made up of red to gray cinders, some are loose and agglutinated, and some contain intrusive rock plugs, while others do not.
 Cinder cones south of Mount Jefferson erupted lava flows, such as Forked Butte and North Cinder Peak.
 About 1,000 years ago, the South Cinder Peak cinder cone erupted, generating a lava flow that reached Marion Lake.
 Other volcanic cones associated with Mount Jefferson include Forked Butte and Horseshoe Cone.